Hedwig Dohm: Family

-By her daughter Gertrude Hedwig, she became grandmother of Katharina "Katia" Pringsheim (1883–1980), the wife of Thomas Mann, and of the musician Klaus Pringsheim Sr. (1883–1972).
-By another daughter, Marie Pauline Adelheid, she became grandmother of Hedda Korsch, a communist activist and educationalist who married Karl Korsch.
+Her grandchildren included Katia Mann, Heinz Pringsheim, and Klaus Pringsheim Sr. (children of Hedwig), and Hedda Korsch (daughter of Marie Pauline).

+Her great-grandchildren included Erika Mann (who married W.H.
+Auden), Klaus Mann, Golo Mann, Monika Mann, Elisabeth Mann (who married Giuseppe Borgese), and Michael Mann (all children of Katia).

 Life

 Hedwig and her husband associated with the intellectual circles in Berlin, the future German capital.
 In 1867 she published her first study, on the historical development of Spanish national literature, based on the knowledge she had taught herself on an autodidactic basis.
 From the early 1870s onwards, she published feminist treatises demanding legal, social and economic equality, as well as women's suffrage.
 These essays encountered opposition by feminists who concentrated on better educational opportunities for young women.
 In the late 1870s, Hedwig wrote several theatre comedies that were all performed at the Berlin Schauspielhaus.

 After her husband died in 1883, she began to write novels, until from the late 1880s she again published numerous treatises on the revived feminist movement.
 Hedwig Dohm also founded the Reform association advocating a comprehensive educational reform and female university studies.
 She joined the Frauenwohl ("Women's Welfare") association founded by Minna Cauer as well as Helene Stöcker's League for the Protection of Mothers (Bund für Mutterschutz).

 Hedwig Dohm publicly spoke out against the patriotic fever on the eve of World War I, publishing pacifist articles in the communist journal Die Aktion edited by Franz Pfemfert.

 Hedwig Dohm died in Berlin at the age of 87.
 She is buried in the Alter St.-Matthäus-Kirchhof in the Schöneberg district.